Bishnupur at a glance:

 Other Important Temples

-There are a total of 16 Terracota temples of this period.
-Apart from the above mentioned temples, some of the other important places to visit are Chhinnamasta Temple, Kalachand Temple, Krishna-Valaram Temple, Mrinmayee Temple, Pancha Ratna Temple, Patpur Temple and Sarbamangala.
+There are a total of 16 Terracotta temples of this period.
+Apart from the above mentioned temples, some of the other important places to visit are Chhinnamasta Temple, Kalachand Temple, Krishna-Balaram Temple, Mrinmayee Temple, Pancha Ratna Temple, Patpur Temple and Sarbamangala.